pubnub/pubnub-rickshaw/README.md

-This uses the included PubNub library to pubnub.publish() packets to the pubnub.subscribe() call waiting inside the framework.
+This uses the included PubNub library to pubnub.publish() packets to the pubnub.subscribe() call waiting inside the Rickshaw framework.

 Notice how the subscribe_key and channel name matches.

-You probably want to publish data from the backend instead.
+You probably want to publish data from the back-end instead.
 Check out our docs for more info:

 http://www.pubnub.com/docs